cnrancher/docs-octopus/docs/cn/adaptors/mqtt-extension.md

   # Specifies the MQTT protocol version that the cluster uses to connect to broker.
   # Legitimate values are currently 3 - MQTT 3.1 or 4 - MQTT 3.1.1.
-  protocolVersion: <int, 3|4>

-  # Specifies the will message that the client gives it to the broker,
-  # which can be published to any clients that are subscribed the provided topic.
-  will:

-    # Specifies the topic for publishing the will message,
-    # if not set, the will topic will append "$will" to the topic name specified
-    # in global settings as its topic name.
-    topic:

-      # Specifies the static name of topic.
-      name: <string>

-    # Specifies the encode way of payload content.
-    #   raw: Not encode.
-    #   base64: The output (published) data is encoded with Base64, and the input (subscribed) data is decoded with Base64.
-    # The "base64" way allows to input bytes (`payloadContent`) that cannot be characterized.
-    # The default way is "raw".
-    payloadEncode: <string, raw|base64>

-    # Specifies the payload content.
-    # REQUIRED
-    payloadContent: <string>

-    # Specifies the QoS of the will message.
-    #   0: Send at most once.
-    #   1: Send at least once.
-    #   2: Send exactly once.
-    # The default value is "0".
+  # The default value is 0, which means MQTT v3.1.1 identification is preferred.
-    qos: <int, 0|1|2>
+  protocolVersion: <int, 0|3|4>

-    # Specifies the will message to be retained.
-    # The default value is "false".
-    retained: <bool>

   # Specifies the username and password that the client connects
   # to the MQTT broker.
 Without the use of `tlsConfig`,
   # the account information will be sent in plaintext across the wire.
   basicAuth:
+    # Specifies the username for basic authentication.
+    username: <string>

+    # Specifies the relationship of DeviceLink's references to
+    # refer to the value as the username.
+    usernameRef:

+      # Specifies the name of reference.
+      # REQUIRED
       name: <string>

+      # Specifies the item name of the referred reference.
+      # REQUIRED
+      item: <string>

+    # Specifies the relationship of DeviceLink's references to refer to the value as the username.
     passsword: <string>

+    # Specifies the relationship of DeviceLink's references to
+    # refer to the value as the password.
+    passwordRef:

+      # Specifies the name of reference.
+      # REQUIRED
+      name: <string>

+      # Specifies the item name of the referred reference.
+      # REQUIRED
+      item: <string>

   # Specifies the TLS configuration that the client connects to the MQTT broker.
   tlsConfig:

     # The PEM format content of the CA certificate,
     # which is used for validate the server certificate with.
+    caFilePEM: <string>

+    # Specifies the relationship of DeviceLink's references to
+    # refer to the value as the CA file PEM content.
+    caFilePEMRef:

+      # Specifies the name of reference.
+      # REQUIRED
+      name: <string>

+      # Specifies the item name of the referred reference.
+      # REQUIRED
-    caFilePem: <string>
+      item: <string>

     # The PEM format content of the certificate and key,
     # which is used for client authenticate to the server.
+    certFilePEM: <string>

+    # Specifies the relationship of DeviceLink's references to
+    # refer to the value as the client certificate file PEM content.
+    certFilePEMRef:

+      # Specifies the name of reference.
+      # REQUIRED
+      name: <string>

+      # Specifies the item name of the referred reference.
+      # REQUIRED
+      item: <string>

+    # Specifies the PEM format content of the key(private key),
+    # which is used for client authenticate to the server.
+    keyFilePEM: <string>

+    # Specifies the relationship of DeviceLink's references to
+    # refer to the value as the client key file PEM content.
+    keyFilePEMRef:

+      # Specifies the name of reference.
+      # REQUIRED
-    certFilePem: <string>
+      name: <string>

+      # Specifies the item name of the referred reference.
+      # REQUIRED
-    keyFilePem: <string>
+      item: <string>

     # Indicates the name of the server, ref to http://tools.ietf.org/html/rfc4366#section-3.1.
     serverName: <string>